- Article on Mom & Pop Motels on the Strand

 Ocean Front Motel, 510 N. Ocean Blvd.
 This was also torn down to make room for the "World's Biggest Sand Castle" in 2007.
 Picture taken 9-30-2006.

-Ocean Forest Motel website
+Ocean Front Motel website

 K and W Motel - 211 N. Ocean Blvd - Mr. & Mrs. C.O.
 Kleinert and Mr. & Mrs. Bob Wiggs, Owners and Managers.
 Tel: 448-5914